-My research program centers around understanding how changes in key neural circuits during sensitive periods of development contribute to risk, susceptibility, recovery, and resilience to depression.
-I am specifically interested in the period of adolescence because that is when depression commonly emerges but also a time when the brain is especially malleable and likely responsive to effective interventions.
-Currently, I am a Postdoctoral Researcher in the Stanford Neurodevelopment, Affect, and Psychopathology (SNAP) Lab under the mentorship of Dr. Ian Gotlib in the Department of Psychology, where I use multimodal neuroimaging (fMRI, DTI, MRS) to understand neural predictors of depression and suicidal behaviors in adolescents with depression or who are at risk for depression.
-Previously, I worked with Dr. Tony Yang in the Department of Psychiatry at UC San Francisco using fMRI to understand adolescent depression and suicidal behaviors.
+My research program centers around understanding how stress-related changes in key neural circuits during sensitive periods of development contribute to risk, susceptibility, recovery from, and resilience to depression.
+I am specifically interested in the period of adolescence because that is when depression commonly emerges and when the brain is especially malleable and likely responsive to positive experiences and effective interventions.
+I embrace multidisciplinary approaches and aim to integrate cognitive neuroscience methods and principles of affective science and developmental psychology into my research.

 For a glimpse of my code (don’t judge), please see my GitHub.

 I earned my B.A. in Cognitive Science at UC Berkeley and my Ph.D. in Psychology at UC San Diego.
 I received postdoctoral training at UC San Francisco in the Department of Psychiatry and at Stanford University in the Department of Psychology.

 Under the mentorship of Dr. Ian Gotlib (Stanford University, Psychology) and Dr. Manpreet Singh (Stanford University, Psychiatry), I am launching a new multimodal neuroimaging project to identify predictors of symptom course in adolescents with depression: Teen Inflammation Glutamate Emotion Research (TIGER).
 For more information about TIGER please visit the Stanford Neurodevelopment, Affect, and Psychopathology (SNAP) Lab.